elucidateMe/Python-PDF-Parser/README.md

 ```

 ### Table
-Table columns will be stored as a string with many return lines
+Table columns will be stored as a string with many return lines. i.e.
 ```
 'DAYRow1': '25\r\r26 \r\r\r'
 ```